 - Turn on Allow Desktop apps to access your microphone options.

 After that, you should be able to use the Onikuma headset mic with any device on your PC.

 For USB Headsets: Right-click on the speaker icon in the bottom right corner of your desktop.
 Select “Open Sound settings.”
 Under “Choose your output device,” ensure that your USB headset is selected to enable audio output through the headset.

 For 3.5mm Audio Cable Headsets: Plug in the headset and allow Realtek to automatically switch the audio.
 If a pop-up appears, make sure to select the correct options for the microphone and headphones.

 Set Onikuma Mic As The Default Device

-The Onikuma headset mic not working problem on PC occurs to those users who are using multiple inputs devices.
+The Onikuma headset mic not working problem on PC occurs to those users who are using multiple input devices.